DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 -   **Aggressive Positivity**: They can't tolerate "negative" conversations, labeling them "low-vibe."
 -   **Reality Denial**: They insist that "high-vibe thinking" alone will solve practical problems, ignoring the need for action.
--   **Victim-Blaming**: They attribute others' suffering—poverty, illness, injustice—to "limiting beliefs," which allows them to maintain their fantasy of control while avoiding empathy.
+-   **Victim-Blaming**: They attribute others' **Challenge Difficulty**—poverty, illness, injustice—to "limiting beliefs," which allows them to maintain their fantasy of control while avoiding empathy.

 I recognized the pattern immediately.
 I had seen it in online communities and even in friends.
 A person discovers these ideas and at first finds comfort, but soon becomes unable to tolerate anyone who doesn't reinforce their beliefs.
 What begins as spiritual seeking devolves into a rigid, materialistic dogma.